ibisbill/ibisbill.github.io/_publications/2024/2024-pub-example-3.md

 title:          "World Models with Hints of Large Language Models for Goal Achieving"
 date:           2024-05-12 00:01:00 +0800
 selected:       true
-# pub:            "ARR October"
+pub:            "The 2025 Annual Conference of the Nations of the Americas Chapter of the ACL (NAACL 2025)"
 # pub_pre:        "Submitted to "
-pub_post:       'Under review.'
+# pub_post:       'NAACL'
 # pub_last:       ' <span class="badge badge-pill badge-publication badge-success">Spotlight</span>'
-pub_date:       "2024"
+#pub_date:       "2025"

 abstract: >-
   Inspired by human cognition, we propose a new multi-modal model-based RL approach named Dreaming with Large Language Models (DLLM).
+DLLM integrates the proposed hinting subgoals from the LLMs into the model rollouts to encourage goal discovery and reaching in challenging tasks.
+By assigning higher intrinsic rewards to samples that align with the hints outlined by the language model during model rollouts, DLLM guides the agent toward meaningful and efficient exploration.
 cover:          /assets/images/covers/cover3.png
 authors:
   - Zeyuan Liu*